davelaird/davelaird.ca/content/page/fuel/index.md

 ## Example: 8-hour race

-- Minimum 80g (320 Cal) to maximum 110g (440 Cal) of mix **per hour, every hour**
+- Minimum 80g (304 Cal) to maximum 110g (418 Cal) of mix **per hour, every hour**
 - Drink your first hour of fuel 30 minutes before race start
 - Aim for 1 litre of water per hour for hydration.
 Consider a Camelbak if it's not practical to drink that much from a bottle (i.e. MTB race).
 - At an absolute minimum, you need 8.65 g (or ml, same thing) of water per gram of mix.
 Any less and the mix will stay in your stomach until your body dilutes it.
 - The more full your stomach, the faster it will empty (assuming what’s in your stomach is diluted enough to be isotonic in your gut)
-- Assuming 1500 Cal of muscle and liver glycogen + 300 Cal of fat metabolized per hour + 100g of carbs per hour, you can burn 6540 Cal over 8 hours = 818 Cal/hr burn rate.
+- Assuming 1500 Cal of muscle and liver glycogen + 300 Cal of fat metabolized per hour + 100g of mix per hour, you can burn 6540 Cal over 8 hours = 818 Cal/hr burn rate.
 Divide by 818 by 3.6 = 227 watts steady for 8 hours.
 - No additional fuel recommended — your gut's energy transporters will already be saturated, and any protein or fat will slow the rate of digestion.
 On very long events I may eat a slice of multigrain bread every couple of hours just to have something different and solid.
 - From my experience, the longer the event, the better the rocket fuel tastes.
 Your body is craving exactly what it provides.